Dasol: American Invasion Era

+On October 15, 1903, by virtue of Act No. 945, entitled “An Act Reducing the Twenty-five Municipalities of the Province of Zambales to Fifteen,” while still part of the Province of Zambales, the municipality of San Isidro(Burgos) was consolidated with the municipalities of Balincaguin (Mabini)and Dasol, with the seat of the municipal government at San Isidro (Burgos).

 Secession from Zambales and other towns

-On November 7, 1903, the northern part of Zambales was annexed to the province of Pangasinan by virtue of Act No. 1004.
-The municipalities ceded were Alaminos, Bolinao, Anda, San Isidro de Potot, Bani, Agno, and Infanta.
+On November 30, 1903, by virtue of Act No. 1004, the municipalities of Bolinao, Alaminos, San Isidro (Burgos), and Infanta were annexed to the Province of Pangasinan.

+On December 19, 1903, by virtue of Act No. 1029, Act No. 1004 was amended to include the municipalities of Anda, Bani, and Agno among those annexed to the Province of Pangasinan.
 Townsfolk cited alleged lack of concern for the towns' interest and welfare by the Zambales provincial government and was encouraged to join Pangasinan province.
 However, for allegedly the same reason, there was a movement to rejoin Zambales, which clamor was aroused by the incumbency of then President Ramon Magsaysay, a Zambales-born president in the middle of the 1950s.
 This proposal was defeated when Governor Aguedo Agbayani of Pangasinan became the governor.

+On October 26, 1904, the barrio of Eguia, then a part of the municipality of San Isidro (Burgos), was annexed to and consolidated with the municipality of Infanta.

-In 1911, by virtue of Executive Order No. 25, signed by Governor-General William Cameron Forbes, Dasol seceded from San Isidro de Potot, San Isidro de Potot was renamed as Burgos (in honor of José Burgos) and Balincaguin was renamed as Mabini (in honor of Apolinario Mabini).
+On December 15, 1910, by virtue of Executive Order No. 84, issued by Governor-General William Cameron Forbes, Dasol was separated from San Isidro (Burgos), effective January 1, 1911.